SAP-samples/machine-learning-diff-private-federated-learning/README.md

 ## How to obtain support
-Please email the authors for any questions regarding the publication and this code.
-Note that this project is provided "as-is" and any bug reports are not guaranteed to be fixed.
+This project is provided "as-is" and any bug reports are not guaranteed to be fixed.

 ## Citations